wurstscript/wurstscript.github.io/_doc/start/install_wurst.md

 If you are new to WurstScript but not new to programming, you probably want to continue with the [*&nbsp;*{: .fa .fa-external-link-square} Beginner's Guide](tutorials/wurstbeginner.html)

-### Update and import Projects
+### Updating existing projects

+If you want to import someone else's project or work on a different machine, you need to setup the project with local configuration and pull dependencies first.

+#### Grill

+Navigate to the project's root and run `install` to update dependencies and configuration of the wurst project.

+`grill install`

+#### UI

 By clicking the import button you can load an existing wurst.build file.
 After a successful load clicking the `Update Project` button will update your dependencies and generate local files as necessary.
-Use this feature to update your existing projects and to import projects which you didn't create.